aosp-mirror/platform_dalvik/README.txt

-This directory contains the Dalvik virtual machine and associated class library.
+This directory contains the Dalvik virtual machine and core class library, as well as related tools, libraries, and tests.

 A note about the licenses and header comments
 ---------------------------------------------